 - Tator Tot Time; 10 AM.
 An interactive program that includes songs, rhymes, and fingerplays.
 Ages 2-3 years.

-- Join library archivist Joann Ryals for wine, cheese, art, and an exciting discussion about a new topic in Beertown history each month.
+- Join library archivist Joann Sugarman for wine, cheese, art, and an exciting discussion about a new topic in Beertown history each month.

 At the Observatory

-- Karine Oppenheim will lead visitors in a viewing of the next big astronomical events of 2013.
-Dr. Oppenheim has created a new display on the now famous Chelyabinsk meteor, and how it compares to the Beertown Meteorite of 2011.
+- A new display has been created on the now famous Chelyabinsk meteor, and how it compares to the Beertown Meteorite of 2013.

-- The Observatory will be open from sunset to 5am for the Lyrids Meteor Shower on April 21 and 22, and again on April 28 for the Opposition of Saturn.
+- The Observatory will be open to the public from sunset to 5am for the peak of the Orionids Meteor Shower in October.